 Looking for a logo for your business?
-Before taking a decision, it’s a good idea to document, look at the existing logo types, and think about what kind of logo suits /fits your company.
+Before making a decision, it’s a good idea to document, look at the existing logotypes, and think about what kind of logo suits /fits your company.
 And because nowadays it’s not enough to have only one logo, I’ve also written about the variations of a logo and why it’s so necessary now.

-In this article we will discuss about six types of logo.
-Factors such as your business, the competition in your niche or the image that you want your business to have on the market will influence the way the logo should look.
+In this article, we will discuss six types of logos.
+Factors such as your business, the competition in your niche, or the image you want your business to have on the market will influence the way the logo looks.

 For the best results, it is advisable to consult a graphic designer to share your ideas with and discuss how you want the company’s image to be present on the market.
-The designer will be able to synthesize the ideas and history of the company, document the target audience and the field in which you work.
+The designer will be able to synthesize the company’s ideas and history, document the target audience and the field in which you work.

 Rules for getting a great logo